sumitsourav/vending_machine/README.md

   Bundler Gem Installed

 - Configuration

-  Run `bundle install` to install the required packages Run the Following Commands to setup the DB:
+  Clone the Repo with git clone command and link - `git clone https://github.com/sumitsourav/vending_machine.git` Checkout to the future_scope branch with this command - `git checkout future_scope` Run `bundle install` to install the required packages Run the Following Commands to setup the DB:
   `rake db:create` - To Create the database